unaschneck/pydar/README.md

 * associate burst ID from SBDR data to BIDR data for metadata
 * save .IMG as an array of pixel values
 * save .IMG as .SHP for ArcGIS
-* project image onto Titan spheriod
+* project image onto Titan spheroid
 * downloadAdditionalDataTypes() does not have functionality (["ABDR", "ASUM", "LBDR", "STDR"]), decide which files to download

 ### TODO: Tech Debt